pknipp/physics-sims/README.md

 export default Bond;
 ```

-1. **Drumhead** simulates the three-dimensional motion of an *N* x *N* array of particles, which may be regarded as a model for the vibrating head of a drum.
-This component of the project was inspired by PhET's "Normal Modes" simulation, now largely defunct because of its reliance upon Flash.
+1. **Drumhead** simulates the three-dimensional motion of an *N* x *N* system of particles, which may be regarded as a model for the vibrating head of a drum.
+This component of the project was inspired by PhET's [Normal Modes simulation](https://phet.colorado.edu/en/simulation/legacy/normal-modes), now largely defunct because of its reliance upon [Adobe Flash Player](https://en.wikipedia.org/wiki/Adobe_Flash_Player).

 ![Drumhead](assets/drumhead.png)

 * Each particle is connected ("bonded") to its four neighbors or - if it resides along the edge - to the adjacent wall.
-The equilibrium position for each particle is represented by a dashed circle.
+The [equilibrium](https://en.wikipedia.org/wiki/Mechanical_equilibrium) position for each particle is represented by a (stationary) dashed circle.
 * Each particle's displacement is measured relative to its equilibrium position.
 The positive directions are to the right (for *x*), down the screen (for *y*), or out of the screen (for *z*).
 * The user may "tune" both the overall strength of the restoring forces and whether the restoring force is that of Hooke's-law springs or simply a mesh under tension.
-Newtonian damping is also available to represent more realistic behavior.
+[Viscous damping](https://en.wikipedia.org/wiki/Harmonic_oscillator#Damped_harmonic_oscillator) is also available to represent more realistic behavior.
-* In addition to specifying the number of particles in the system, the user must specify the system's "initial conditions", ie the extent to which any particle(s) is/are *not* in its/their equilibrium state(s) (ie, motionless at the equilbrium position).
+* In addition to specifying the number of particles in the system, the user must specify the system's [initial conditions](https://en.wikipedia.org/wiki/Initial_condition), ie the extent to which any particle(s) is/are *not* in its/their equilibrium state(s) (motionless at the equilbrium position).
 The user may shift arbitrarily many particles away from their equilibrium positions before running the simulation.
-* The collection of *N*<sup>2</sup> particles satisfies Newton's 2nd law, which leads to a system of 6*N*<sup>2</sup> coupled first-order ordinary differential equations.
+* The collection of *N*<sup>2</sup> particles satisfies [Newton's 2nd law](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion#:~:text=of%20Newtonian%20relativity.-,Newton's%20second%20law,direction%20of%20the%20applied%20force.&text=Thus%2C%20the%20net%20force%20applied,body%20produces%20a%20proportional%20acceleration.), which leads to a system of 6*N*<sup>2</sup> coupled first-order [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation).
 The factor of 6 comes from 3 (the dimensionality of space) times 2 (the order of the derivative in Newton's 2nd law).

 ```
 // Calculate (generalized) force, KE, PE, and E for a particular point in phase space.